I do hope you'll enjoy my patterns, which are linked below. Thanks for visiting, and thanks for your interest!

 I enjoy crocheting potholders for several reasons—mostly because they give me a fantastic excuse to run riot with crazy color combinations that I would never, in a zillion years, want to try out in a wearable project.
 Sometimes my potholders turn out well and sometimes they don't, but it's always fun to test out new color combinations.

 On top of that, potholders are a good way to test out combinations of different crochet stitches too (always keeping in mind that solid stitches work better than lacy ones, so you don't burn your hands when you use the finished potholders.)

 Even better, potholders are inexpensive projects; they're quick to crochet, and they are endlessly useful to have around.
 I never have any problem finding someone to give them to, or some way to make use of them, once they are finished.

-So, if you want to try crocheting a few potholders, I invite you to take a peek at my free potholder patterns:
+So, if you want to try crocheting a few potholders, take a peek at these free potholder patterns: